Where to get a urine analysis for your UTI

 Full instructions as to how to collect the sample, the packaging required and how to mail it will be provided by the relevant laboratory.

-Ensure all bladder medications such as antibiotics are stopped for at least seven days prior to providing a sample for testing.
-The exception to this is if you are providing a sample for fresh urine microscopy where no medications, bladder or otherwise need to be stopped.
+Unless otherwise advised by the company you are testing with ensure all bladder medications such as antibiotics are stopped for at least seven – ten days prior to providing a sample for testing.
+Note: if you are providing a sample for fresh urine microscopy no medications, bladder or otherwise need to be stopped.

 If you are using D-Mannose or other natural herbal supplements to treat your infections stop at least 48 hours before testing.